akhiladatta/EE4371-IITM-DSA/Final-Exam/Q5/README.md

 `./checker input.txt output1w.txt`---- invested 1100 in 2 year 2nd option instead of 1090(wrong output)
 `./checker input.txt output2.txt`---- checking output2.txt(correct output)
 `./checker input.txt output2w.txt`---- while changing investments in 2nd year, fee is not considered

+## Approach

+1. In this question, we are required to find the best investment strategy for the given parameters.
+For this, we make use of a dynamic programming approach to update the return table stepwise.
+A return table is maintained which will conatin the amounts in every instrument at each year.
+2. First, the amount in the first row is assigned as S for all the investment schemes.
+Using this, we calculate the return at the year end, for all years and which scheme in the previous year has led to this.
+3. After this, at the last year, we find the scheme which has yielded maximum return.
+This is selected and the return table is made zero for the other instruments in that row.
+4. Then, we backtrack to all previous years to find the index from which this has originated.
+Finally, we end up with a table having the optimal scheme, with one non zero amount in a row.